Mission Nuestra Señora de la Soledad

 Mission Nuestra Señora de la Soledad (Misión Nuestra Señora de la Soledad), commonly known as Mission Soledad, is a Spanish mission located in Soledad, California.
-The mission was founded by the Franciscan order on October 9, 1791 to convert the Native Americans living in the area to Catholicism.
+The mission was founded by the Franciscan order on October 9, 1791, to convert the Native Americans living in the area to Catholicism.
 It was the thirteenth of California's Spanish missions, and is named for Mary, Our Lady of Solitude.
 The town of Soledad is named for the mission.

 After the 1835 secularization of the mission and the later sale of building materials, the mission fell into a state of disrepair and soon after was left in ruins.
 A restoration project began in 1954 and a new chapel was dedicated in 1955.
 The chapel now functions as a chapel of Our Lady of Solitude, a parish church of the Diocese of Monterey.
 The priests' residence was later recreated, and functions as a museum.

 History

 Mission era

-Mission Nuestra Señora de la Soledad, La Misión de María Santísima, Nuestra Señora Dolorosísima de la Soledad, was founded October 9, 1791 by Fermín Francisco de Lasuén, the 13th of 21 missions in California.
+Mission Nuestra Señora de la Soledad, La Misión de María Santísima, Nuestra Señora Dolorosísima de la Soledad (The Mission of Mary Most Holy, Our Lady of Sorrows of Solitude), was founded October 9, 1791 by Fermín Francisco de Lasuén, the 13th of 21 missions in California.